Match of the Day: 1970s and 1980s

 Slow motion replays were first introduced in 1969.
-However, at the end of the decade the BBC lost a significant share of matches, with a new four-year deal in 1979 splitting the rights between the BBC and ITV (ITV had originally won exclusive rights, but a ruling from the Office of Fair Trading ordered that the rights be split).
+At the end of the decade the BBC lost a significant share of matches, with a new four-year deal in 1979 splitting the rights between the BBC and ITV (ITV had originally won exclusive rights, but a ruling from the Office of Fair Trading ordered that the rights be split).
 Match of the Day was moved to Sunday afternoons for the 1980–81 and 1982–83 seasons.

 In 1983, the programme reverted to being shown on Saturday night, although that year four broadcasts were lost due to industrial action.
 The season 1983–84 also saw the first Match of the Day Live broadcasts of First Division matches, beginning with Manchester United vs Tottenham Hotspur on 16 December – a Friday evening fixture.
 This came some two months after the start of ITV's Big Match Live.

 1990s and 2000s

 League football highlights were not available to the BBC from 1988 as ITV had exclusive rights, though the programme remained on air for the FA Cup as Match of the Day: The Road to Wembley.
 League football returned in 1992, for the start of the Premier League era.
 Sky's emergence made the TV rights market more competitive, with the BBC losing European Cup matches after UEFA's revamping as the Champions League in 1992, although it did broadcast the 1994 final between A.C.
 Milan and FC Barcelona.
 In 1997, the BBC lost all live rights to the FA Cup meaning the programme's live coverage was restricted to the UEFA Cup and Cup Winners' Cup matches, the latter competition becoming defunct in 1999.
-However, the BBC were still able to show Saturday evening highlights of FA Cup games.
+The BBC were still able to show Saturday evening highlights of FA Cup games.
 A significant change occurred in 2001 when the Premier League awarded highlights rights to ITV in a three-year contract.
 Between 2001 and 2004, the Match of the Day brand was used for the BBC's live football coverage and the network had earned some consolation in losing by managing to regain live terrestrial coverage of the FA Cup and England internationals for that period.

 Rights for UEFA Champions League qualifiers, which are held by the home team and fall outside the rights for the competition proper, were obtained on an ad hoc basis for English teams in this period, which is currently the case for the BBC with Scottish and Northern Irish teams.
 Both legs of Manchester United's 2002–03 third round qualifying matches against Zalaegerszeg were shown live on the BBC.

 From the 2004–05 season, Premier League highlights returned to the BBC in a revived MOTD.
 In addition, Match of the Day 2 was launched, which showed highlights of the increasing number of Sunday fixtures, and was initially presented by Adrian Chiles.
 The BBC's broadcasting rights were renewed in 2009, allowing them to continue showing Match of the Day until 2013.